semrush/intergalactic/website/docs/data-display/stacked-horizontal-bar/stacked-horizontal-bar.md

 > **Difference from histogram chart**
 >
-> Bar chart displays distribution of data sets by quality categories.
+> Bar chart displays distribution of datasets by quality categories.
 >
-> Histogram charts are used to display distribution of data sets: how often values fall into quantitative ranges.
+> Histogram charts are used to display distribution of datasets: how often values fall into quantitative ranges.

 Important points to keep in mind when presenting data as a bar chart: